Goal-Conditioned Reinforcement Learning from Sub-Optimal Data on Metric Spaces: Appendix

 \subsection{Experimental Details}

-Here we provide more details on the experiments conducted and the hyperparameters used for the evaluation.

 For each experiment, we provide the results for 5 runs with different seeds.
 Each model is trained for 100 epochs consisting of 500 batches of 256 data points each.
-Every model is trained using the Adam optimizer with a learning rate of $10^-3$.
+Every model is trained using the Adam optimizer with a learning rate of $10^{-3}$.
+All experiments have been conducted using an NVIDIA RTX 3080 GPU accelerator.

 Both the policy and the value function are parameterized using a simple Multi-Layer Perception architecture consisting of 3 layers with 64 neurons each and a ReLU activation function.
 In the case of \emph{MetricRL}, the policy outputs the mean of a Gaussian distribution with fixed variance when the actions are continuous and the logits of a Categorical distribution when the actions are discrete.
 When the observations are images we use a CNN architecture consisting of 4 layers with 64 filters each of size 3 by 3 to preprocess the images.
-Baselines: DDPG, BC, CQL, BCQ, BEAR, PLAS, IQL are implemented using the library~\cite{d3rlpy}

-The hyperparameters used for the different models are: \begin{itemize} \item MetricRL: The latent representation of the metric space has always dimension $128$.
-The regularization term $\lambda$ in Equation~\ref{eq:loss} is $1$ and the variance of the policy when actions are continuous is $1$. \item DDPG: $\gamma = 0.95$, we use 2 critics modules. \item CQL: $\gamma = 0.95$, we use a conservative weight of $5.0$. \item BCQ: $\gamma = 0.95$, action flexibility: 0.5, we sample $10$ actions per step and use 2 critics. \item BEAR: $\gamma = 0.95$, we use an adaptive $\alpha$ with an initial value of $0.001$ and a threshold of $0.05$, we use 2 critics modules and sample $10$ actions per step. \item PLAS: $\gamma = 0.95$, we use 2 critics modules. \item IQL: $\gamma = 0.95$, , we use 2 critics modules and an expectile value of $0.9$. \item ContrastiveRL: $\gamma = 0.95$, an offline regularization of $0.5$ and a fixed variance for the policy of $1$. \end{itemize}